FlashSystems/just-config/README.md

   Added the `stack_config` function to the `text` source module.
 This function makes merging configuration files from multiple source paths easier.

+* Version 0.9.2\
+  Updated documentation to use intra-doc-links.

 ## Design rational

 If you are interested about the rationale behind the design of this library (and can stand some highly opinionated reasoning) you can read on.